zandermath/bewd_sf_7/SYLLABUS.md

 ###Syllabus
-Lesson Topics most likely WILL change as the course progresses.
+Lesson Topics WILL change as the course progresses.

 | Lesson  | Category| Topic| Date|
 | ------------- |:--------------------------------------------------|:-------------------------------|:-------------------|